dealnotedev/dart_hunt_kda/README.md

 ![plot](./screens/stream_banner.jpg)

 5. How to reset session counters?
-Simply pull down the application window, and you will find the control elements there.
+Simply expand the height of the application window, and you will find the control elements there.